 Under no circumstances are alcohol, drugs, drug paraphernalia, nicotine and non-nicotine products(i.e. e-cigarettes), knives, guns, replica guns, or other weapons permitted on campus.
 Students in possession of the above items will be suspended and/or expelled from school.

-Hot lunches are available for students in grades 1-6 for the price of $3.25 each school day.
-Students may pay for lunch with cash or by establishing a LunchBox online account.
+Hot lunches are available for students in grades 1-6 each school day.
+Students may pay for and extra lunch or snack with cash or by establishing a LINQ Connect online account.
 To create an account for your child, please log into www.iusd.org and click on Business Services to access the Food Services page.
 You will be guided through the process.
 For those students with existing accounts, you may pay online or pay with a check.
 Envelopes are available in the school office to use if you pay with a check.
 Once a deposit is made in your child’s account, he/she will be able to buy lunch.
 If you have any further questions, please call IUSD Food Services at 936-6520.

 Milk is available for those students who bring their lunches for $.75.
-Students may pay with cash or deduct from their LunchBox account.
+Students may pay with cash or deduct from their LINQ Connect account.

 Please be certain that your child has a lunch each day.
 In an effort to foster student responsibility, it is our policy not to loan lunch money.